Corruption in Mexico

-Transparency International's 2021 Corruption Perceptions Index ranks the country 124th place out of 180 countries.
+Transparency International's 2024 Corruption Perceptions Index scored Mexico at 26 on a scale from 0 ("highly corrupt") to 100 ("very clean"), its lowest score ever.
+When ranked by score, Mexico ranked 140th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42 and the worst score was 10.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 PRI rule

-Although the Institutional Revolutionary Party (PRI) came to power through cooptation and peace, it maintained power for 71 years straight (1929 to 2000) by establishing patronage networks and relying on personalistic measures.
-That is why, Mexico functioned as a one-party state and was characterized by a system in which politicians provided bribes to their constituents in exchange for support and votes for reelection.
+Although the Institutional Revolutionary Party (PRI) came to power through cooptation and peace, it maintained power for 71 years straight (1929 to 2000) by establishing patronage networks and relying on personalistic measures, resulting in Mexico functioning as a one-party state and characterized by a system in which politicians provided bribes to their constituents in exchange for support and votes for reelection.
 This type of clientelism constructed a platform through which political corruption had the opportunity to flourish: little political competition and organization outside of the party existed; it was not possible to independently contest the PRI system.
 Political contestation equated to political, economic, and social isolation and neglect.
 The party remained securely in power, and government accountability was low.

 Hierarchization was the norm.
 Power was consolidated in the hands of an elite few, and even more narrowly, the president controlled almost all of the practical power across the three branches of government.
-This central figure had both the formal and informal power to exercise extralegal authority over the judiciary and legislature and to relegate these other branches to the executive's individual political will.
+This central figure had both the formal and informal power to exercise extralegal authority over the judiciary and legislature and to relegate these other branches to the executive's political will.